 - 1. There is a failure to establish sufficient controls over accounting for fixed assets.
 Fixed asset acquisitions and disposals should be determined by City Management including department managers when they are purchased.
 Also assets purchased with federal funds are required to be inventoried a least every two years.
 As a result the City could lose assets to theft of misplacement and not be aware of the loss.
 The City management has been aware of this situation for some time but has failed to manage it properly.
-We recommend that a comprehensive study of all fixed assets be conducted and the City acquire the assets needed to manage the assets. - 2.
-There is a failure to insure that annual audits are performed on all component units.
-The Corbin Public Library was determined to be a component unit but was not audited.
-The City management has been aware of this situation for some time but has failed to manage it properly.
+We recommend that a comprehensive study of all fixed assets be conducted and the City acquires the assets needed to manage the assets. - 2.
+There is a failure to insure that annual audits or proper updates are performed on all component units.
+The City management has been aware of this situation for some time.
 All component units must be audited and included in the financial statements for the audit to be considered complete.
 The effect could be a failure to present the City's overall financial picture.
 We recommend that all component units be audited for inclusion in the City's overall financial statements.